PierfrancescoSoffritti/handy/README.md

 ```

 #### Binarization
-For the binarization of the frame OpenCV's `inRange` function is used.
+The binarization of the frame is done using OpenCV's `inRange` function.
 The operator simply sets to 1 all the pixels contained between the low and high thresholds and to 0 all the other pixels.

 `inRange(hsvInput, Scalar(hLowThreshold, sLowThreshold, vLowThreshold), Scalar(hHighThreshold, sHighThreshold, vHighThreshold), skinMask);`

 After the binarization the image resulted a bit noisy, because of false positives.
-To clean the image and remove the false positives an opening operator is applied, with a 3x3 circular structuring element.
+To clean the image and remove the false positives, an opening operator is applied, with a 3x3 circular structuring element.

 A dilation is also applied, just in case parts of the hands have been detached after the binarization (sometimes fingers are detached from the hand).